selfwithin/docs/documentation.md

 ### Fee market

-Fee market provides a mechanism to decide which transaction has priority over the others.
-Transaction fee is claimed by the block miner in both Bitcoin and Ethereum economic systems so the miners have incentive to include the transaction in the block they mine.
+The fee market provides a mechanism to decide which transactions have priority over the others.
+Transaction fees are claimed by the block miner in both Bitcoin and Ethereum economic systems.
+This provides the miners with an incentive to include transactions in the blocks they mine.
 If Alice wants her transaction to be included in the next block, she should set transaction fee higher and pay more then other network users, ie. outbid them.
 It is presumed that miners, as rational subjects, will first include transactions which carry the most Bitcoin value.
-If Alice pays transaction with fee which is under the average fee at the time she might wait for several blocks (or hundreds of blocks) to see her transaction included and confirmed.
-So, it is obvious that fee market serves as the incentive for miners to process and include the transactions in the mined block as well.
+If Alice pays a transaction fee which is under the average fee at the time she might wait for several blocks (or hundreds of blocks) to see her transaction included and confirmed.
+So, it is obvious that the fee market serves as the incentive for miners to process and include the transactions in the blocks they mine.
-With Bitcoin block size limit is set to 1MB to keep the upward pressure on the price of the transaction fees and incentivize miners to validate the transactions.
-This is especially important as Bitcoin economy is expected to run on transaction fees alone when the block subsidies eventually stop.
+With Bitcoin's block size limit set to 1MB there exists an artificial upward pressure on the price of transaction fees - incentivizing miners to validate the transactions.
+This is especially important as Bitcoin's economy is expected to run on transaction fees alone when the block subsidies eventually stop.

-Peercoin fees are fixed at 0.01 PPC per kb and are burned, which is equivalent to paying the transaction fee to each Peercoin holder in proportion to their Peercoin holdings as fee is deducted from the total supply of Peercoins.
-This property eliminates the need for fee market on Peercoin network and allows every transaction to get included in the very next block.
+Peercoin's fees are fixed at 0.01 PPC per kb and are burned.
+This is equivalent to paying the transaction fee to each Peercoin holder in proportion to their Peercoin holdings since the fee decreases the total supply of Peercoins.
+This property eliminates the need for a fee market on Peercoin's network and allows every transaction to get included in the very next block.
 Peercoin retains the 1MB block size limit as it is based on the Bitcoin code, but it has no intricate need to keep it.
-Block size limit will definitely be increased as Peercoin network grows in usage.
-Peercoin developers have already hinted that Peercoin will feature dynamic block size in near future.
+The block size limit will definitely be increased as Peercoin's network grows in usage.
+Peercoin developers have already hinted that Peercoin will feature a dynamic block size in the near future.
-Due to this economic properties of Peercoin a question arises: why do Peercoin miners even bother processing the transactions?
+Due to these economic properties of Peercoin a question arises: Why do Peercoin miners bother processing the transactions?

-For spectator looking at this from Bitcoin perspective answer is that Peercoin block miners want to process transactions so they allow Peercoins to be burned - thus making their own stake in the network more valuable.
+From a spectator looking at this from a Bitcoin oriented perspective the answer is that Peercoin block miners want to process transactions so they allow Peercoins to be burned - thus making their own stake in the network more valuable.
-However when intricacies of PoS are learned it is understood that with Peercoin minters (PoS miners) include transactions because it doesn't cost much to include them, while producing empty blocks reduces the value of the blockchain, and therefore of their stake.
+However when the intricacies of PoS are learned it is understood that with Peercoin minters (PoS miners) include transactions because it doesn't cost much to include them, while producing empty blocks reduces the value of the blockchain, and therefore of their stake.
 The burned fees are not really an argument as the effect on their holdings is negligible.
 Bitcoin miners always start off mining an empty block, otherwise they lose the time it takes to validate the transactions and signatures, as time is money on the Bitcoin network.
-Only after they validated the txns to include and computed the merkle root, they start mining blocks with txns. while for PoS, the time advantage is negligible. as you can still use the stake hash of a few seconds ago. (hrobeers, 30.08.2017)
+Only after they have validated the txns to include and have computed the merkle root, they start mining blocks with txns.
+While for PoS, the time advantage is negligible as you can still use the stake hash of a few seconds ago. (hrobeers, 30.08.2017)

 ### Block size limit and block time spacing